Priority C | Relentlessly invest-in our talent through a unique experience developing tomorrow’s skills

 As specialists recognized in their field of expertise, our employees are essential to our success.
 They work on the frontlines of business transformation, embodying our entrepreneurial culture and delivering leading-edge services.
 To achieve our ambitious growth objectives, we (1) attract and retain top talents in our industry, (2) invest in the development of our teams offering motivating individualized learning & skills development paths with appropriate guidance and day-to-day coaching, (3) provide a highly engaging ‘People Experience’, and (4) pay a fair compensation to all our employees.

-Capgemini’s diverse workforce of 270,000 employees, in 50 countries representing more than 120 nationalities as of December 31, 2020, brings a wide array of expertise, profiles, and experiences.
+Capgemini’s diverse workforce of 325,000 employees, in more than 50 countries representing more than 120 nationalities as of December 31, 2021, brings a wide array of expertise, profiles, and experiences.
 We attract and retain top talent in our industry offering diverse motivating projects and fulfilling opportunities with appropriate guidance, ongoing coaching on projects and industry experience.

 We invest in skills development and growth of our teams, supported by individualized learning paths.
 We embed learning into our culture and our daily work, and we strive to ensure that Capgemini’s learning experience is unique and tailored.
 Capgemini has notably partnered with Degreed, a global leader in on-line learning, to launch its Digital Learning Platform “NEXT”.
 It provides all Capgemini learners access to 250,000+ courses and 3 million learning activities from 1,200 sources – including Coursera, Harvard and Pluralsight, empowering them to fully customize and optimize their own professional and personal learning journey.
 All development activities on Next are recognized internally, and many externally, with numerous external certifications available free of charge.